All you really have to do to let air out through the Schrader valve is press down on the valve core.

-Some variations of the remover tool can be screwed onto the valve core, and act as an extension to the core itself; the extension, however, makes it easy to start and stop air flow from the valve for easy adjustment.
+Some variations of the remover tool can be screwed onto the valve core, and act as an extension to the core itself.
+The extension, however, makes it easy to start and stop air flow from the valve for easy adjustment.

 It’s crucial to always keep the minimum recommended air pressure (5 PSI) in your air springs.
 Since you are probably not constantly towing and hauling — or, if you are, the weight of your load probably varies — you’ll need to adjust the pressure in the air springs to cope with everything from the lightest to the heaviest load.
 When you don’t need the extra support, it’s best to let some of that pressure go.

-In a nutshell, you should know how to relieve a Schrader valve because adjusting air pressure will prevent any unnecessary wear and tear on your air springs, so that they can last the entire lifetime of your vehicle (and beyond).
+If you don’t have an onboard air compressor system installed, you should know how to relieve a Schrader valve because adjusting air pressure will prevent any unnecessary wear and tear on your air springs, allowing them to last the entire lifetime of your vehicle (and beyond).